-4 cr.
-This course teaches students how to design and write computer algorithms to solve a variety of problems in the context of multimedia.
+This course teaches students how to design and write computer algorithms to solve a variety of problems.
 Algorithms will be implemented as programs in Java.
 Topics include primitive data types and operations in Java, three types of control statements, methods, arrays and introduction of object-oriented concepts such as classes and encapsulation.
 Most of these topics are designed to provide students with tools that are useful when encountering computers in today's workplace.
-Furthermore, they are designed to enhance problemsolving and logical reasoning abilities.
+Furthermore, they are designed to enhance problem-solving and logical reasoning abilities.